securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Web-based services

 Web-based services SHOULD place the security.txt file under the /.well-known/ path; e.g. https://example.com/.well-known/security.txt.
+A security.txt file located under the top-level path SHOULD either redirect to the security.txt file under the /.well-known/ path or be used as a fall back.

 ## File systems